Shih Ming-teh: Chronology

 On 15 September 2006, a Democratic Progressive Party Taipei city counselor booked the Ketagalan Boulevard site where the red-clad protestors were still gathered.
 Shih Ming-teh decided to move the protest to Taipei Railway Station.
 A climax was reached the night of the procession: a large perimeter of over 5.5 kilometers around the heavily guarded Presidential Building and Residence at the heart of Taipei was quickly flooded by peaceful red-clad protestors: the China Post reported that over 8 hundred thousand people had joined the candlelight encirclement; the Taipei Police again contradicted this with an estimate of 3 hundred thousand.

 On 22 September 2006, Shih declared that he would not form his own political party nor participate in any political negotiations, he also made it clear that he was not willing to engage in negotiations with former president Lee Teng-hui; instead he would stay with the red-clad anti-Chen protestors.
-On 20 November 2006, Shih Ming-te urged Taipei City Mayor Ma Ying-jeou (the Kuomintang's 2008 presidential hopeful) to resign amidst accusations of corruption.
+On 20 November 2006, Shih Ming-teh urged Taipei City Mayor Ma Ying-jeou (the Kuomintang's 2008 presidential hopeful) to resign amidst accusations of corruption.
 Shih said he was not contemplating anti-corruption protests against Ma, but insisted there should not be double standards regarding corruption allegations.
 Ma was acquitted.

 On 30 November 2006, the last night of protest by the Million Voices Against Corruption, Chen Must Go Campaign.
-Shih Ming-te later travelled to Thailand for a TV interview and panel discussion.
+Shih Ming-teh later travelled to Thailand for a TV interview and panel discussion.

-On 7 December 2006, the Special State Funds case of President Chen and his wife was underway, campaign organizers claimed that Taiwan needed to go back to normal, but Shih would protest until Chen steps down.
+On 7 December 2006, the Special State Funds case of President Chen and his wife was underway, campaign organizers claimed that Taiwan needed to go back to normal, but Shih would protest until Chen stepped down.
 On 1 April 2007, Shih announced the end to his self-imprisonment and started preparations for the second stage of the anti-Chen campaign.
 Plans involved presenting candidates for the next legislative elections.
 Originally scheduled for late 2007, the elections would instead be carried out in early 2008.

+Personal life

+Shih was married to Linda Arrigo from 1978 to 1995.
+He later married Gina Chen.
+Chen was an advocate for LGBTQ rights and same-sex marriage in Taiwan.
+Chen also led the Shih Ming-teh Culture Foundation.

+Death

+Shih died on 15 January 2024 of cancer at Taipei Veterans General Hospital, on his 83rd birthday.
+Several Taiwanese political figures acknowledged Shih's death.
+Lai Ching-te described Shih as a "trailblazer for democracy, a staunch defender of human rights, and a wise and courageous politician."
+Tsai Ing-wen stated that Taiwanese people would "consolidate all our endeavors and persist in building a better Taiwan," reflecting Shih's dedication to the same cause.
+Chiang Wan-an commended Shih's advocacy for Taiwanese people and efforts to monitor government actions.